Cai318/Wrangle_OpenStreetMap_Python_SQL/README.md

 ## Overview of Project Files

-### Yellowstone.osm
+### Yellowstone.osm	(not included)
->Main osm XML file that is used for the project.
-Contains map information in the form of “nodes” (geographic position), “ways” (connection routes), “relations” (relationships between nodes and ways), and “tags” (metadata attached to nodes, ways, or a relation).
+>Main osm XML file that was used for the project.
+This file is too large to upload. the data location for download can be found in the "map_link" file.
+This file contains map information in the form of “nodes” (geographic position), “ways” (connection routes), “relations” (relationships between nodes and ways), and “tags” (metadata attached to nodes, ways, or a relation).
 More information about this file type can be found here: https://docs.fileformat.com/gis/osm/.

 ### create_sample.py
 >Creates a Sample.osm from Yellowstone.osm that is about 1/10th it’s size.
 I use this to validate my code, as it runs much faster.